KiCad/kicad-source-mirror/Documentation/development/compiling.md

 this option is enabled, it requires [ngspice][] to be available as a shared library.
 This option is disabled by default.

+## New schmatic file format ## {#sch_io_mgr_opt}

+The KICAD_USE_SCH_IO_MANAGER option is used to control if the new Eeschema I/O manager for handling schematic and symbol library I/O is enabled.
+This option is disabled by default.

-## STEP and IGES model support ## {#oce_opt}
+## STEP/IGES support for the 3D viewer ## {#oce_opt}

-The KICAD_USE_OCE option is used to enable STEP and IGES model support for the 3d viewer.
-When enabled this requires the location of the installed OCE libary to be passed via the OCE_DIR flag.
+The KICAD_USE_OCE is used for the 3D viewer plugin to support STEP and IGES 3D models.
+Build tools and plugins related to OpenCascade Community Edition (OCE) are enabled with this option.
+When enabled it requires [OCE][] to be available, and the location of the installed OCE libary to be passed via the OCE_DIR flag.
 This option is disabled by default.

 # Getting the KiCad Source Code ## {#getting_src}